Best Starting Points

 - Opinio Juris: a blog dedicated to commentary, debate and scholarship on current developments in international law and politics.

-- European Union: Start here for basic EU information including goals and policies; official records such as green and white papers; and links to EU institutions such as the European Parliament , Council of Ministers, Court of Justice, and the European Commission.
-The A to Z Index of EU Websites provides an easy way to find specific pages on the large and complex EUROPA site.
+- European Union: Start here for basic EU information including goals and policies; official records such as green and white papers; and links to EU institutions such as the European Parliament, Council of the European Union, Court of Justice, and the European Commission.
+The EU by Topic list provides an easy way to find specific pages on the large and complex EUROPA site.

 - United Nations: The UN homepage includes information about the UN, texts of selected documents and links to UN bodies such as the International Court of Justice.
-The Official UN Web Locator provides an alphabetical list of all UN organs.
+The Directory of United Nations System Organizations provides an alphabetical list of all UN organs.

-- Union of International Associations: Links to the web sites of more than 5,000 IGOs and NGOs arranged alphabetically, by subject and by region.
+- Union of International Associations: Links to the web sites of more than 5,000 IGOs and NGOs arranged by subject or by region.

 - International Law Students Association (ILSA): An umbrella organization for student international law societies at individual law schools; the site includes Jessup Moot Court Competition information.